SteveBate/DataPipe/README.md

 ## Composable Filters

 The big new feature of v2 of Datapipe is the ability to now compose filters inline which not only helps to make things explicit as the implementation is declared right in front of you as opposed to buried in a filter but also that certain operations such as transactions and retries can benefit from being scoped or localised to the filters they directly operate on instead of the whole pipeline which was the only way prior to v2.
 In other words, you can be far more granular and therefore sure of the intended effect on the pipeline.
-To this end the previous ```RetryAspect``` and ```TransactionAspect``` aspects have been deprecated and will be removed in a future release as the entirety of it's application can be achieved much more easily with the ```OnTimeoutRetry``` and ```StartTransaction``` filters respectively.
+To this end the previous ```RetryAspect``` and ```TransactionAspect``` aspects have been deprecated and will be removed in a future release as the entirety of their functionality can be achieved much more easily with the ```OnTimeoutRetry``` and ```StartTransaction``` filters respectively.

 The namespace ```DataPipe.Core.Filters``` contains the new additions that enable this new composable functionality and consists of the following out-of-the-box filters.